zeroluck/docs/sources/customize/script.md

 Script also declares one custom property called `enable_user` which defaults to "false".
-It controls whether or not this user account will be ready for using it to log in to Gluu.
+It controls whether or not this user account will be ready for using it to log in to this Gluu CE instance right away.

 First oxTrust executes the `initRegistration` method to do an initial user entry update.
-The `preRegistration` method is called before storing the user entry in LDAP.
+The `preRegistration` method is called abefore storing the user entry in LDAP.
 Hence in this script it is possible to validate the user entry.
 Currenlty it only disables/enables user account (depending on the custom property's value).
 The `postRegistration` method is called after